voyager3m/sibcoin/README.md

 Sibcoin is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
 Sibcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-SibCore is the name of open source software which enables the use of this currency.
+Sibcoin Core is the name of open source software which enables the use of this currency.